earthcubearchitecture-project418/p418Vocabulary/README.md

 <a id="dataset-distros"></a>
 #### Describing a Dataset's Distributions

 Where the [schema:url](https://schema.org/url) property of the Dataset should point to a landing page, the way to describe how to download the data in a specific format is through the [schema:distribution](https://schema.org/distribution) property.
 The "distribution" property describes where to get the data and in what format by using the [schema:DataDownload](https://schema.org/DataDownload) type.
-If your dataset is not accessible through a direct download URL, but rather through a service URL that may need input parameters jump to the next section [Accessing data through a service](#dataset-services).
+If your dataset is not accessible through a direct download URL, but rather through a service URL that may need input parameters jump to the next section [Accessing Data through a Service Endpoint](#dataset-service-endpoint).

 ![Distributions](html/voc/static/schema/diagrams/dataset-distribution.png "Dataset - Distributions")